teimuraz/rust-mobile-offline-sync/POST.md

 So the whole rule is: **the most recent change by the device clock wins**, and everything gets applied in that order.
 It's not a clever academic algorithm — I deliberately kept it dead simple, predictable, and easy to reason about.
 The one extra rule I add: **deletion wins over concurrent edits** — and as you saw above, that's not special machinery, it's a single `if self.deleted { return; }`.

 Sync itself is then almost boring, which is the goal.
 The server stamps each event with a monotonic `ServerOffset`.
 A device remembers the highest offset it has pulled and asks: *"give me everything after this."* It folds the new events into its projections, ships its own un-synced events up, done.
-In the real app that ask-and-ship is a gRPC round-trip to the backend; in the demo repo it's just an in-process function call — same logic, different transport.
+In the real app that ask-and-ship is a gRPC round-trip to the backend; in the demo repo it's plain HTTP — same logic, different transport.
 No diffing, no merge UI, no magic:

 ```rust
 pub trait EventLog<E, EntId> {